Waterfall Project Management Methodology: Principles and Practices

 Deployment

 This phase involves delivering the fully tested product to the customer or end-users.
+The primary objective of this phase is to ensure a smooth transition from development to operational use.
 The deployment phase creates an accessible and usable product for the intended audience.
 Proper setup and training minimize post-launch issues.

 Key Activities: